SumianVoice/TransVoice-Wiki/wiki/pages/other-resources/questionable-terms.md

 {: .d-inline-block }
 <div>conflation</div>{: .label .label-white }

 **This is only in regard to its use as a description of resonance frequency / size regardless of other factors**.
-A voice that is high in resonance can sound dark, and a voice that is low in resonance can sound bright, so using it to describe level of resonance / size is going to miss those cases.
+A voice that is high in resonance can sound dark, and a voice that is low in resonance can sound bright, so using it to describe resonance directly is going to miss those cases.
 Brightness is a multivariable sound quality that can come from many things.

+Brightness is predominantly from resonance multiplied by tone clarity; closure for example.
+Just increasing closure or pressing will cause a brighter sound for any voice.
+Likewise, a voice can be made darker by becoming breathy.
+All of this can be achieved without changing resonance, e.g. through larynx height.

 **Alternatives**:
 - high / low resonance